DylanSp/wheel-lang/README.md

 - `true`
 - `false`
 - `null`
+- `module`
+- `import`
+- `export`
+- `class`
+- `constructor`

-For a somewhat more formal specification of the grammar, see `docs/grammar.ne`, which goes over the grammar's structure, using the format of [nearley.js](https://nearley.js.org/); it can be explored by pasting it into the [Nearley Parser Playground](https://omrelli.ug/nearley-playground/).
-This version of the grammar doesn't include any whitespace, though, so the generated examples will be hard to read.
+For a somewhat more formal specification of the grammar, see `docs/grammar.ne`, which goes over the grammar's structure, using the format of [nearley.js](https://nearley.js.org/).
+It can be explored by pasting it into the [Nearley Parser Playground](https://omrelli.ug/nearley-playground/), though this version of the grammar doesn't include any whitespace, so the generated examples will be hard to read.

 ### Semantics